 In our homebuilding operations, we design, sell and build single-family and multi-family homes in the following geographic regions which are presented as reportable segments.
-Beginning in fiscal 2011, we launched our Pre-Owned Homes Division which acquires, improves and rents out recently built, previously owned homes within select markets in which we
+Beginning in fiscal 2011, we launched our Pre-Owned Homes Division which acquires, improves and rents out recently built, previously owned homes within select markets in which we have homebuilding operations.

-Market(s)/Year Entered
+Segment/State Market(s)/Year Entered